-A. The following are established as holidays for all employees, including probationary employees, in permanent positions (temporary/extra help employees do not receive holidays):
+- A. The following are established as holidays for all employees, including probationary employees, in permanent positions (temporary/extra help employees do not receive holidays):

-- 1. New Year's Day;
+- 1. January 1st, New Year's Day;

-- 2. Martin Luther King Day;
+- 2. The third Monday in January.

-- 3. Lincoln's Birthday;
+- 3. February 12th, known as "Lincoln's Birthday;"

-- 4. President's Day;
+- 4. The third Monday in February;

-- 5. Memorial Day;
+- 5. The last Monday in May;

-- 6. Independence Day;
+- 6. July 4th, Independence Day

-- 7. Labor Day;
+- 7. First Monday in September, Labor Day;

-- 8. Columbus Day;

-- 9. Veterans Day;
+- 8. The second Monday in October, known as "Columbus Day;"

-- 10. Thanksgiving Day;
+- 9. November 11th known as "Veterans Day;" 10.
+Thanksgiving Day;

 - 11 The Friday after Thanksgiving Day;

-- 12. Christmas Eve;
+- 12. December 24th, Christmas Eve;

-- 13. Christmas Day;
+- 13. December 25th, Christmas;

-14. Every day appointed by the President for a public feast, Thanksgiving or holiday conditional upon advance approval by the Board of Supervisors.
+- 14. Every day appointed by the President for a public feast, Thanksgiving or holiday conditional upon advance approval by the Board of Supervisors.

-15. One personal holiday.
+- 15. One personal holiday.

-B. If any holiday designated in subsection (a) of this section falls on a Sunday, the Monday following that holiday shall be given as a day off with pay to every permanent employee.
+- B. If any holiday designated in subsection (a) of this section falls on a Sunday, the Monday following that holiday shall be given as a day off with pay to every permanent employee.
 If any such holiday falls on a Saturday, the Friday preceding that holiday shall be given as a day off with pay to every permanent employee.

-C. Employees who were employed as of December 31st shall be entitled to take a personal holiday in the following calendar year.
+- C. Employees who were employed as of December 31st shall be entitled to take a personal holiday in the following calendar year.
 If the paid personal holiday is not used by the employee during that year, it will be lost to the employee.
 Employees who have worked less than full time during the preceding six months in which the holiday is taken shall have their personal holiday prorated accordingly.
 The personal holiday cannot be granted to the employee in the form of additional compensation.
 It shall be taken as a paid day off.

-D. Any county employee, except temporary/extra help employees who are required to work on a holiday shall be entitled to the equivalent time off as provided in this section.
+- D. Any county employee, except temporary/extra help employees who are required to work on a holiday shall be entitled to the equivalent time off as provided in this section.
 Permanent part-time employees shall earn paid holidays on a prorated basis in relation to full-time employment.